treeleaves30760/deep-research/README.md

 OLLAMA_HOST=172.17.0.1:11434  # For Linux (Docker bridge network)
 ```

-In the web interface, you can also change the Ollama host in the "Initialize" tab before connecting.
+In the web interface, you can also change the Ollama host in the "Initialize" section before connecting.

 ### Run Locally